electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 1. [Scaffolding][scaffolding]
 1. [Communicating Between Processes][main-renderer]
 1. [Adding Features][features]
-1. [Packaging and Distribution][packaging-distribution]
+1. [Packaging Your Application][packaging]
-1. [Updating Your Application][updates]
+1. [Publishing and Updates][updates]

 :::

-Electron does not have any tooling for packaging and distribution bundled into its core package.
-Once you have a working Electron app in development mode, you need to use additional tooling to get an executable file you can distribute to your users (also known as a **distributable**).
+Electron does not have any tooling for packaging and distribution bundled into its core modules.
+Once you have a working Electron app in development mode, you need to use additional tooling to create a packaged app you can distribute to your users (also known as a **distributable**).
 Distributables can be either installers (e.g. MSI on Windows) or portable executable files (e.g. `.zip` on macOS).